0x50-0x42/latex/Topic1/session4/note1.md

 The table of contents is created using the command `\tableofcontents` and is placed at the beginning of the document(after the `\maketitle`) command.

+**Note:** When using `\tableofcontents`, we need to run the code twice, when the code is run the first time, a `.toc`, when we run the code the second time, it will read the contents from the `.toc` file and it will display it in the output.

 ## `\section[alias]{...}`

 This command can be used when the name of the section is very long, and we don't want it to appear in the table of contents.
 The `alias` acts as a substitute to this long name and is going to appear in the table of contents instead of that long name.